mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 ### Why not require compatibility between mongocryptd and the server?

 It isn't necessary or unsafe if mongocryptd parses an old version of MQL.
-Consider what happens when we add a new operator, $newOperator.
-If it properly encrypts a value in the $newOperator expression and sends it to an old server that doesn't have $newOperator, that's a mistake but not a security hole.
-Also if the app passes a query with
-$newOperator to mongocryptd, and mongocryptd doesn't know about $newOperator, then it will error, "Unrecognized operator
+Consider what happens when we add a new operator, `$newOperator`.
+If it properly encrypts a value in the `$newOperator` expression and sends it to an old server that doesn't have `$newOperator`, that's a mistake but not a security hole.
+Also if the app passes a query with `$newOperator` to mongocryptd, and mongocryptd doesn't know about `$newOperator`, then it will error, `"Unrecognized operator $newOperator"` or something.
-$newOperator" or something.
 Also a mistake, not a security hole.

 So long as mongocryptd errors on unrecognized expressions, we don't need version compatibility between the mongocryptd and server for the sake of security.